Ed Dwight: Suborbital spaceflight on New Shepard

 In 2024, Dwight was selected for a suborbital spaceflight mission and flew on Blue Origin's New Shepard NS-25, sponsored by Space For Humanity on May 19, 2024.
-He became the oldest person to fly in space at 90 years 8 months and 10 days, surpassing William Shatner.
+He became the oldest person to fly in space at 90 years 8 months and 10 days, surpassing William Shatner by 48 days.
 Post-flight, Dwight articulated experiencing the overview effect, "Out the window, I could see the Earth.
 Everything looked ordered and neat and wonderful and beautiful.
 There was no separation between countries or states.
 And you ask yourself: As wonderful as it all is, why can’t the people who live on it get along?
 Why don’t they want to take care of such a beautiful place?"

 The other members of the crew were Mason Angel, Sylvain Chiron, Carol Schaller, Kenneth Hess and Thotakura Gopichand.
-Victor J. Glover, former NASA administrator Charles Bolden, Leland D. Melvin, Bernard A. Harris Jr. and Livingston L. Holder Jr. attended the launch.
+Victor Glover, former NASA administrator Charles Bolden, Leland D. Melvin, Bernard A. Harris Jr. and Livingston L. Holder Jr. attended the launch.